 ✓ The Independent Adviser should justify and disclose the basis for taking into consideration only some and not all of comparable transactions used by the independent valuer.
-For example, the selection of the comparable transactions may be due to the fact that the Independent Adviser was selecting the more recent transactions in order to narrow down the range of values used by the independent valuer.
+For example, the selection of the comparable transactions may be due to the fact that the Independent Adviser only selected the comparable transactions in Malaysia, and not the foreign transactions which are less comparable.